-In addition, the public is unable to follow a strict plan to reach long term aims when holding referendums.
-Political parties could lose control over political agendas when they are routinely racked by random decisions on policies from an unpredictable electorate.
-In most cases referendums have a conservative impact and policies are vetoed.
-If the referendum is too readily available as a blocking mechanism, a warning of policy immobilisation exists.

-Finally it can be observed that democracies that employ the most direct democracy instruments such as Liechtenstein and Switzerland that held over 400 referendums since 1945 are economically well performing and are equally ranked in the full democracy index as other western European or North American Countries.
-Although the population might be more influencable by the media, less informed about issues, not always representing their honest opinion at the issue at hand and inconsiderate towards minorities, instruments of direct democracies are still important.
-They enhance the individuals identification with the political decisions and thus the citizens are more supportive with and satisfied of the government which strengthens in return the democracy.
+Finally, it can be observed that democracies that employ the most direct democracy instruments, such as Liechtenstein and Switzerland, are economically well performing and are democratically on par other western European or North American countries.
+While the population might be more easily influenced, less informed, untruthful regarding their feelings and inconsiderate towards minorities, instruments of direct democracies are still important.
+They enhance the individual’s identification with the political decisions, and thus, the citizens are more supportive with and satisfied with the government, which strengthens in return the democracy.

-I conclude that a direct democracy does not constitute a meaningful alternative to representative democracy.
-The direct democratic instruments can only be beneficial for a society if employed within a representative democracy that can veto referendums by court or parliament.
+In comparison to ancient Athens, all existing instruments of direct democracy today could not replace a system of developed representative democracy.
+The direct democratic instruments can only be beneficial for a society if employed within a representative democracy that can veto referendums by a court or parliament.
+While there are no reasonable alternatives, these could be a valuable addition to contemporary parliamentary systems.
 I find that direct democracy instruments should be further enhanced when it comes to the election of representatives within a party with the help of online primaries.
-Overall does the internet offer new possibilities in future for elements of direct democracy as people can share their opinions more with their government and have access to information to educate themselves on political issues to make more reasonable decisions in held referendums.

-In comparison to Athens in 500 B. C. today all existing instruments of direct democracy together could not substitute a system of a developed representative democracy.
-So they are no reasonable alternative but could be a valuable addition to contemporary parliamentary systems.
-Especially the recent opportunities provided by the Internet could develop new ways to improve a direct participation of the population in politics.
-Provided these chances are properly realized there is good hope that the statement of Winston Churchill will be valid within the next 2.500 years that “'democracy is the worst form of government except all those other forms that have been tried.” [...]
+Overall, the Internet does offer new possibilities in future for elements of direct democracy as people can share their opinions more with their government and have access to information to educate themselves on political issues.
+Provided these chances are properly realized, there is good hope that Winston Churchill’s statement will be valid within the next 2.500 years. “'Democracy is the worst form of government except all those other forms that have been tried.” [...]

 END OF SAMPLE